Patton97/LivelyLemurs/README.md

 # LivelyLemurs
 SEP Project

+---

 Known Issues:

-Standalone ranger generates an error message about textures | Solved on my end, will upload at some point
+Standalone ranger generates an error message about textures | Solved on my end, pending upload

 Ranger kicks back when firing | Pending fix

 Ranger sometimes slides during firing animation | Pending fix

+Turret draws agro from base + 80z which is wrong for rotated turrets | Fixed on my side, pending upload

+---

 How to set this up on a fresh project: